UEFA Foundation for Children

 Article body

-Since its launch as an independent, charitable organisation in 2015, the UEFA Foundation for Children has harnessed the power of football to help deliver better futures for countless vulnerable children, whether they face personal disabilities or live in disadvantaged communities.
+How?
+By investing in the power of football and other sports to help deliver better futures for vulnerable children, whether they face personal disabilities or live in disadvantaged communities.

 "Football is not only about elite competitions.
 By reaching everyone, it can be a powerful force for positive social change."

-Donate to the foundation
+Donate to the Foundation

 Access to sport

 Every child should have the right to play sport.
-Through projects like VillaGol: Football for Life, which helps young people in Lima, Peru, and Football for Future, which promotes sport and inclusion among children in Ukraine, the UEFA foundation works with international partners to give more young people the chance to experience the joy of football and other sports.
+Through projects like VillaGol: Football for Life, which helps young people in Lima, Peru, and Football for Future, which promotes sport and inclusion among children in Ukraine, the UEFA Foundation works with international partners to give more young people the chance to experience the joy of football and other sports.

 Personal development

 Football can help young people to fulfil their potential by teaching them values that are crucial to life.
-Line Up, Live Up in Kyrgyzstan and KIFUMPA: Girls United in the Democratic Republic of the Congo – both UEFA foundation-supported projects –offer real proof of the game's life-changing impact on and off the pitch.
+Line Up, Live Up in Kyrgyzstan and KIFUMPA: Girls United in the Democratic Republic of the Congo – both UEFA Foundation-supported projects – offer real proof of the game's life-changing impact on and off the pitch.

 Healthy lifestyle

-UEFA foundation grants encourage the promotion of healthy lifestyles for children and young people – from The Knowledge to Be Healthy project, which works with children in rural Romania, to the Facing Crisis Through Football initiative in Colombia and Venezuela.
+UEFA Foundation grants encourage the promotion of healthy lifestyles for children and young people – from The Knowledge to Be Healthy project, which works with children in rural Romania, to the Facing Crisis Through Football initiative in Colombia and Venezuela.

 Children with disabilities